thyme676/lazy_kernel_mirror/README.md

 # Requirements
 aria2 must be installed.
-This script also assumes the mirror.sh script is run in a publicly accessible html directory.
+This script also assumes the mirror.sh script is run in a publicly readable html directory.

 # Usage
 This is 2 parts, a mirror.sh script (server) and a download script (client).